xaptum/xaprc/mender-certs/README.md

 # mender-certs

-This package installs the public certificates used by the mender client to
+This package installs the public certificate used by the mender client to

-- authenticate the Xaptum mender server when establishing a TLS connection
 - validate the signature on firmware artifacts

 ## CMake Options